-Test takers are required to complete labels on a plan (e.g. of a building), map (e.g. of part of a town) or diagram (e.g. of a piece of equipment).
-The answers are usually selected from a list on the question paper.
+Test takers have to complete the labelling of a map, plan or a diagram such as the map of a township, plan of the school or a diagram of a machine.
+You will usually select the answers from a list given on the question paper.
 This question types assesses the understanding of details of a place, an event etc.

 - Note completion

 Test takers are required to fill in the gaps to share the details in form of notes in an outline of part or of all of the listening text.
-The outline will focus on the main ideas/facts in the text.
-Here the focus of assessment is again on the details.
+The outline will focus on the main ideas/facts given in the text.
+The focus of the assessment is again on the details here.

 - Sentence completion

-Test takers are required to read a set of sentences summarising key information from all the listening text or from one part of it.
-They then fill a gap in each sentence using information from the listening text.
-A word limit is given, for example, 'NO MORE THAN ONE WORD AND/OR A NUMBER'.
-Test takers are penalized for writing more than the stated number of words.
+Test takers read a set of sentences summarizing key information from listening all the text or from one part of it.
+They then fill in the blanks in each sentence using information from the listening text.
+A word limit is given, for example, ''NO MORE THAN ONE WORD AND/OR A NUMBER'.
+Test takers are penalized for writing more than the given word limit.

 - Short-answer questions

-Test takers are required to read a question and then write a short answer using information from the listening text.
-A word limit is given, for example, 'NO MORE THAN THREE WORDS AND/OR A NUMBER'.
-Test takers are penalised for writing more than the stated number of words.
-(Test takers should check this word limit carefully for each task.)
+Test takers are asked to read a question and then write a short answer using information from the listening text.
+A word limit is given, for example, ''NO MORE THAN THREE WORDS AND/OR A NUMBER'.
+Test takers lose score for writing more than the stated number of words.
+(Test takers should stay within the given word limit for each task.)
 Contracted words will not be tested.
 Hyphenated words count as single words.
-Sometimes test takers are given a question which asks them to list two or three points.
+Sometimes test takers are given a question asking them to list two or three points.

 - Summary completion